lassana/continuous-audiorecorder/README.md

-A simple audio recorder with a pause.
+Implementation of the missing feature in Android SDK: audio recorder with a pause.